 Gloria Kolb – Elidah, Inc. SBIR Phase II: Novel Treatment for Stress Urinary Incontinence

 Kathryn Kosuda – Vaxess Technologies, Inc. SBIR Phase II: A New Approach to Developing a Heat-stable Rotavirus Vaccine

 Mara MacDonald – Cytovale Inc. SBIR Phase II: A Cell Analysis Platform for Low-cost, Rapid Diagnosis of Sepsis Using Microfluidic Technologies

 Belinda Pastrana – Protein Dynamic Solutions, LLC.
 SBIR Phase II: Novel, Accurate and Reproducible Platform for the Developability Assessment of Protein Therapeutics

 Christine Santos – Manus Biosynthesis Inc. SBIR Phase II: Development of a low-cost production platform through engineered bacteria for a novel natural acaricide.

-- Spinout Journey – Stories of getting started from 5 British entrepreneurs.
+- Video: Spinout Journey – Stories of getting started from 5 British entrepreneurs.
 Talks about passion, inspiration, and what is needed to get more women involved in entrepreneurship.